Accessibility

 Accessible Toilets which require a RADAR key are available in Kensington Gardens.

-CHANGING PLACES – There is a changing places facility at East Point Pavilion, which is approximately 25 minutes walk from the festival site.
+Changing Places – There is a changing places facility at East Point Pavilion, which is an approx 25 minute walk from the festival site.

 Festival Zones